-Substance abuse withdrawal is something many using this drug worry about, as the withdrawal from percocet symptoms can be quite severe.
+Substance abuse and percocet withdrawal is something many using this drug worry about, as the withdrawal from percocet symptoms can be quite severe.

-Just how bad they are is dependent on how long a person has been taking the drug and how much of it they have been taking each day.
-Anyone who has been taking this medication regularly for more than a few weeks is likely going to experience withdrawal symptoms.
+Just how bad oxcodone withdrawal is dependent on how long a person has been taking the drug and how much of it they have been taking each day.
+Anyone who has been taking this medication regularly for more than a few weeks is likely going to experience symptoms of withdrawal.

 A lot of folks get hooked on this drug after experiencing some sort of injury or going through a surgery which required the use of pain medication when they left the hospital.
 I can not not really say there becoming addicted to this drug is all their fault.
 Maybe they were not aware of how drug addiction can sneak up on you.
 Regardless they are addicted and probably became so from taking more medication then the doctor recommended.